ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 great mathematical mind in order to learn and understand it all (most likely yes), I've only scratched the surface.

-Once I've been told by the Haskell Enthusiast that I want to rip what i sew too quickly, which I admit is true.
-But, unfortunately, there are too many things applicable in everyday life I'd like to learn, so I'm putting my `4b$7rac7 $7uff` endeavour on a pause.
+Once I've been told by the Haskell Enthusiast that I want to reap what I saw too quickly, which I admit is true.
+But, unfortunately, there are too many things applicable in everyday life I'd like to learn, so I'm putting my `4b$7rac7 $7uff` endeavor on a pause.

 ## Language doesn't matter